 There’s a sense of serenity the final few moments of Afterlife of the Party touches on, and while overtly cheesy at times, it’s a stunning moment that reflects on grief poignantly.
 This is not a story you’ll regret watching unfold.
 And the chances are, if you’re a sap, you’re likely to have a good cry because of it.
 At best, Robyn Scott is a gem to watch as Cassie’s afterlife handler Val.

 Carrie Freedle’s method of storytelling touches on warmth and distinct relationships making Afterlife of the Party a film that succeeds in getting a notable message across.
 When the film was initially pitched to producers Robyn Snyder and Deborah Evans, it was described as Clueless meets The Good Place, which is entirely accurate, but I’d also throw in a little bit of 13 Going On 30 into the mix as well.
-Point being, it’s a solid, delightful watch.
+The point is, it’s a solid, delightful watch.

-Afterlife of the Party is now available to stream worldwide on Netflix.
+Afterlife of the Party is now streaming on Netflix.